Azur (satellite)

 Azur (also called GRS-A) was West Germany's first scientific satellite.
 Launched on 8 November 1969 it studied the Van Allen belts, solar particles, and aurorae.

 The construction of the satellite was carried out by Ludwig Bölkow, one of the aeronautical pioneers of Germany, and with the participation of other German companies.

+An engineering model of the Azur-satellite is exhibited in the German Space Travel Exhibition in Morgenröthe-Rautenkranz.